 The specific segments that have been identified are as follows and are presented spatially in Figure 5 (p.22).

+can limit access to modern payment systems.
 They have been mapped using the Office for National Statistics Output Area Classification base with the dominant segment identified for each 1km square (approximated as hexagonal cells or 'hexcells')3.